23441 Golden Springs Dr., #253

 3. Check to insure that all the different components are properly connected.
 Sometimes connections jiggle themselves loose.

-4. Check the power button found on the power supply.
+4. Check the power button found on the computer power supply (where the power cord plugs into the computer).
 Many of the newer power supplies have an on/off breaker button on the back that sometimes gets tripped.

 5. Try unplugging the computer from the power source, wait 30 seconds to five minutes, and plug it back in.
 The computer may be "confused" and in some sort of hibernation mode.

-Your system powers up but does not boot up
+System powers up, but does not boot up

 1. Carefully read any error messages that come up.
-It can be something as simple the keyboard or mouse not plugged in.
+The problem may be as simple as the keyboard or mouse not being plugged in.

-2. Try booting from a system floppy disk or bootable CD.
+2. Try booting from a system disk (e.g., bootable CD or flash drive).
 The operating system files on your hard drive may be damaged or missing.

 Nothing appears on your monitor